sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaigns.md

 Create template
 {% endanchor %}

-Clicking the action cog and selecting **Create Template** will open a duplicate of your campaign's template in the template design editor.
+Clicking the action cog and selecting **Create Template** will open a duplicate of your campaign's template in the design editor.
 This is useful if you would like to leverage your campaign as a template that you can select when creating a new campaign.
 Make any modifications you would like, choose a new template name, and click **Save Template**.
 You’ll be able to find this new template in your template library when creating a new campaign.

-Creating a template from a campaign, as opposed to duplicating a campaign, is an easy way to save the content of your campaign without saving the campaign settings.
+Creating a template from a campaign, as opposed to _duplicating_ a campaign, is an easy way to save the content of your campaign without saving the campaign settings.
 When you duplicate a campaign, the campaign's settings are duplicated as well— make sure to review these settings before sending your campaign to avoid using the wrong subject, sender identity, categories, etc.

 {% anchor h3 %}
 Preview